 Data Source: Morningstar Direct.
 See References, Notes, Sources of Data and Methodology section for asset class indices referenced.
-Returns are net of annual 1.00% estimated management fee, 0.30% estimated fund expenses, and 0.05% estimated custodial expenses.
-See Important Limitations disclosures.
+Returns are gross of management and fund fees.

 EBI Step Three:

 Apply the Evidence

 Once the evidence has been gathered, the focus turns to implementation.
 This includes several key areas: investment selection, rebalancing, and managing taxes.